yanhui09/laca/README.md

 # Acknowledgement

-`Kamp` integrates multiple open-source tools to analyze Nanopore amplicon data reproducibly.
+`LACA` integrates multiple open-source tools to analyze Nanopore amplicon data reproducibly.
-Under preview stage, here listed the software/tools involved in the `Kamp`.
+Under preview stage, here listed the software/tools involved in the `LACA`.
 The full list will be finalized in the manuscript.

 Inspirations from package structure: